Applications for the SoCLA 2019 Mentoring Program are now open.

 In line with SoCLA's commitment to lifelong learning and professional development, members at ANY stage of their career can apply to be mentored.
 An increasing number of participants are involved in the program as BOTH mentors and mentees, which has allowed us to accommodate growing interest from members in being mentored.

-SoCLA members can apply for the program via the SoCLA home page.
+SoCLA members can apply online for the program.
 It is important applicants are familiar with the SoCLA Mentoring Program guidelines prior to applying.

-Mentees - All prospective mentees for the 2018 program will be required to apply for the program online.
-Members having trouble doing so, are encouraged to contact Helen Green in the first instance.
+Mentees - All prospective mentees for the 2019 program will be required to apply for the program online.
 New mentees to the program are welcomed.
-Mentees who participated in the 2017 program are also encouraged to apply to participate again this year.
+Mentees who participated in the 2018 program are also encouraged to apply to participate again this year.
 In this instance, should your application be successful, you will be matched with a different mentor.

 SoCLA continues to engage Careers Consultant, Helen Green to manage key aspects of the program with a view to developing and incrementally growing the program.
 Helen has considerable experience in this field.
 She is available to advise and assist mentees and mentors during the year with any aspect of their involvement in the Program.
 Helen will continue to work closely with the Chair of the Young Constructors Committee.

 Your suggestions and feedback matter.
-Participants in the 2017 program are encouraged to provide feedback about the program any time.
-A survey to 2017 participants was sent in December.
+Participants in the 2018 program are encouraged to provide feedback about the program any time.
+A survey to 2018 participants will be sent in December.

 If you would like to learn more about the program, please contact Helen Green, Mentor Program Coordinator on 0428 888 292 or firstname.lastname@example.org